 At least two internal letters are expected as evidence of the Department’s evaluation of the candidate.
 The internal reviewers should be at or above the rank considered.

-Course Evaluations: Teaching statement, evidence of teaching experience and performance, including an explanation of the teaching evaluation system and where the candidate ranks in the system.
-If candidate is from industry and tenure is requested, provide in-depth justification for prediction of teaching success in a university setting.
+UPDATED: Course Evaluations: Teaching statement, evidence of teaching experience and performance, including an explanation of the teaching evaluation system and where the candidate ranks in the system (quantitative evaluations on teaching).
+Teaching evaluations should be summarized in this section.
+If the candidate is from industry and tenure is requested, provide in-depth justification for prediction of teaching success in a university setting.

 Appointment Activity Record form (AAR): Required for provost approval of hire